How to Grow Hardy Geraniums

 Geranium pratense, which grows up to around 1 meter, flowering from early summer onward, it is deciduous and tolerant of partial shade.

 Many Geraniums are long flowering.
-This final illustration is of Geranium pyrenaicum common name Hedgerow Geranium which is classified by many as a wild flower although commercially available.
-It is lovely, upright in growth to around 45-60cms delicate flowers which appear to have 10 petal and lovely pale lilac.
+This final illustration is Geranium pyrenaicum, common name Hedgerow Geranium.
+It is classified by many as a wild flower, although commercially available.
+Lovely, upright in growth to around 45-60cms delicate flowers which appear to have 10 petal and lovely pale lilac.
 It has a sprawling habit but still appears neat and flowers for months and months.

-The image left was taken in November, albeit 2015, which was a very mild Autumn, but still flowering well.
+The image left was taken in November during a mild autumn, and still flowering well.
 This variety is perennial and very similar to Geranium molle, common name Dovesfoot Geranium one of the main differences being the Hedgerow is perennial so much more useful as a garden plant than the annual variety and it is taller.